 In any lawsuit in an Article III court, standing doctrine requires (1) that the plaintiff have suffered, or be threatened with, an injury in fact that is "actual or imminent, not conjectural or hypothetical;" (2) that at least a portion of that injury be "fairly traceable" to the actions of the defendant; and (3) that the relief requested in the suit redress at least some of the plaintiff's injury.
-While this tripartite test speaks in ordinary terms of injury and causation, it has loftier goals: standing and the other justiciability doctrines "relate in part, and in different though overlapping ways, to an idea, which is more than an intuition but less than a rigorous and explicit theory, about the constitutional and prudential limits to the powers of an unelected, unrepresentative judiciary in our kind of government."
+This loftier goals: standing and the other justiciability doctrines "relate in part, and in different though overlapping ways, to an idea, which is more than an intuition but less than a rigorous and explicit theory, about the constitutional and prudential limits to the powers of an unelected, unrepresentative judiciary in our kind of government."
 In the remainder of this Part, I give a short overview of standing's history; summarize the problems created by the doctrine and the suggestions made for its rehabilitation; argue that the current Court is unlikely to make satisfactory changes to the doctrine; and make a case for why looking outside the courts for a solution is worthwhile.
+The problems are sufficiently and make a case for why looking outside the courts for a solution is worthwhile.